Knox-AAU/KnowledgeLayer/README.md

 # KnowledgeLayer
-Colaborative repository for all groups in the knowledge layer
+Collaborative repository for all groups in the knowledge layer